A native path out of the mess people make on the #openweb

 #Protestcamps are gatherings of activists who set up temporary camps in public spaces in order to bring attention to a cause or issue.
 The goal of these camps is to create a direct action space where people come together, discuss and demonstrate.
 The camps may range from #fluffy peaceful gatherings to more #spiky disruptive and confrontational events, depending on the nature of the issue protested and the diversity of tactics of the activists involved.
 Some well-known examples of protest camps include #Occupy, #ClimateCamp

-The #OpenWeb is the internet where information and content is accessible to all, regardless of their location, device or network, and can be shared, linked, and re-used without restrictions or barriers imposed by proprietary platforms, walled gardens, or monopolistic practices.
-It is based on #4opens and aims to provide a more inclusive, equitable, and participatory world.
+The #OMN project focuses on linking alt/grassroots media, to play a role in rebooting the #openweb and thus avoiding the #blocking by #fashernista and #geekproblem agenda.
+The #openweb is the internet where information and content is accessible to all, regardless of their location, device or network, and can be shared, linked, and re-used without restrictions or barriers imposed by proprietary platforms, walled gardens, or monopolistic practices.

 A conversation on trust and tech with #OMN projects